SIA says it is well capitalised, has no delisting plans

 Because the MCBs are considered equity, SIA has more headroom for further debt financing going forward, if needed.

-SIA said proceeds would strengthen its financial foundations to meet ongoing financial commitments, allow it to make the necessary investments, and capitalise on any opportunities that may arise so as to secure its industry-leading position, as well as provide resources for growth as it navigates through the ongoing crisis.
+SIA said the proceeds would strengthen its financial foundations to meet ongoing financial commitments, allow it to make the necessary investments and capitalise on any opportunities that may arise so as to secure its industry-leading position, as well as provide resources for growth as it navigates through the ongoing crisis.

 The airline expects the proceeds to last well through its financial year 2022/2023.

-But analysts told ST that if privatisation were ever to be contemplated - which is unlikely - such an exercise could only be done with the approval of majority shareholder Temasek.
+But analysts told The Straits Times that if privatisation were ever to be contemplated - which is unlikely - such an exercise could only be done with the approval of majority shareholder Temasek.

 SIA said it was grateful to all shareholders, including retail investors, for their strong support over the years and especially since the start of the Covid-19 pandemic.

-"Our goal is to provide long-term value for shareholders by ensuring that the Company returns to profitability and remains a leader in the airline industry as we navigate the challenges posed by the Covid-19 pandemic," the company said.
+"Our goal is to provide long-term value for shareholders by ensuring that the company returns to profitability and remains a leader in the airline industry as we navigate the challenges posed by the Covid-19 pandemic," it said.